deconf/Analytics-Insights/readme.txt

 	* use only minified scripts and follow SCRIPT_DEBUG flag while debugging
 	* fix invalid links
 	* geochart overlapping the metrics icons on mobile devices
+* Enhancements:
+	* UX updates for the analytics real-time report

 = 5.4.4 (2021.09.24) =
 * Enhancements: